robert-hh/ads1x15/readme.md

 needed for communication with the ADC, which is about 1 ms on an esp8266 at 80 MHz.
 Slower conversion yields in a less noisy result.
 The data sheet figures of the ads1x15 are given for the slowest sample rate.
-The value returned is a signed integer.
+The value returned is a signed integer of the raw ADC value.
+That value can be converted to a voltage with the method raw_to_v().

 ###  adc.set_conv and adc.read_rev()